citp/privacy-policy-historical/m/my/myo/myownbusiness.org.md

-> *The following text is extracted and transformed from the myownbusiness.org privacy policy that was archived on 2006-09-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060923034633id_/http%3A//myownbusiness.org/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myownbusiness.org privacy policy that was archived on 2007-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070613112957id_/http%3A//www.myownbusiness.org/privacy.html) for the most accurate reproduction.*

-# My Own Business, Inc. - Privacy Policy
+# My Own Business Inc - Privacy Policy

 We are committed to protecting your privacy.